Battle of Dharmat: The charge of the Rajputs

-For one point of time the Rajput charge was seeming to overwhelm Aurengzeb's vanguard but his van was composed of his most picked troops, "eight thousand mail-clad warriors," many of them hereditary fighters of the Afghan tribe, and their generals were reliable men.
-Muhammad Sultan, Najabat Khan, and other commanders of the Van, on their elephants kept their ground like hills, while the flood of Rajput charge raged round and round them in eddies.
-Here the most stubborn and decisive fighting of the day took place.
-The close combat was so heavy that "The ground was dyed crimson with blood like a tulip-bed."
+Aurengzeb's vanguard was composed of his most elite troops, "eight thousand mail-clad warriors," many of them hereditary fighters of the Afghan tribe.
+Muhammad Sultan, Najabat Khan, and other commanders of the Van, on their elephants, "kept their ground like hills, while the flood of Rajput charge raged round and round them in eddies."
+The close combat was so heavy that "the ground was dyed crimson with blood like a tulip-bed."

-The Rajputs, being divided into many mutually antagonistic clans, could not charge in one compact mass; they were broken up into six or seven bodies, each under its own chieftain and each choosing its own point of attack.
-Thus the force of their impact was divided and weakened as soon as it struck the dense mass of Aurangzib's Van.
+Because the Rajputs were divided into many mutually antagonistic clans, they were broken up into six or seven bodies, each under its own chieftain and each choosing its own point of attack.
+Thus the force of their impact was divided and weakened when it struck the mass of Aurangzib's Vanguard.

-The Maharajah had chosen his position so badly that many of the imperialists standing on the uneven ground could not join in the fight, and many others could not charge by reason of their being cramped within a narrow space.
-Half the imperial Van, viz., the Mughal troops under Qasim Khan, rendered no aid to their Rajput comrades now struggling hard with Aurangzeb's Van, they were suspected of collusion with the enemy or of antipathy to the Rajputs.
+Many of the imperialists standing on the uneven ground could not join in the fight, and many others could not charge by reason of their being cramped within a narrow space.
+Half the imperial Van, viz., the Mughal troops under Qasim Khan, rendered no aid to their Rajput comrades as they struggled with Aurangzeb's troops, and were suspected of collusion with the enemy, or of antipathy to the Rajputs.
 The charge of Jaswant's vanguard was not followed up.
-Aurangzeb's troops, who had parted before the rushing tide, closed again behind them, and thus cut off their retreat.
-Jaswant, too, was not the cool wise commander to keep watch on all the field and send reinforcements and the new development made his position untenable.
+Aurangzeb's troops, who had parted before the charging Rajputs, closed again behind them, and thus cut off their retreat.